contempleapp/solid_slider/README.md

 }
 export default Slider;
 ```
-At the beginning, the `owner` stored in a const.
+At the beginning, the `owner` is stored in a const.

 ```jsx
 const owner = getOwner();
 ```

-And then inside click and move handlers is run with the owner
+And then inside the click and move handlers, is run with the owner
 ```jsx
 function sliderMove (event) {
     runWithOwner(owner, () => {